CitizenPlane/slate/source/index.html.md

 <aside class="notice">If the payment fails for any reason, the request associated to this booking will be considered as aborted and the process is to be started again.</aside>

+### Generating a card token

+CitizenPlane's API uses (<a href="https://stripe.com">Stripe</a>) to process payments.
+In order to be PCI-compliant, CitizenPlane cannot directly process the customer's credit card data.
+Before sending your booking requests, you need to generate a credit card token by sending the card data to Stripe and then send the token alongside booking data to CitizenPlane's API.
+To generate a token, you'll need to install Stripe's package and uses an api_key you will be given by CitizenPlane.

 ### HTTP request

 `POST https://booking-api.citizenplane.com/v1/bookings`

 <aside class="success">To test this endpoint, <a href="https://booking-api.citizenplane.com/documentation#/bookings" target="_blank">click here</a>.</aside>